yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

     (1 row)
     ```

-   As seen from the resulting _High priority transaction_ value above, it is randomly chosen between the lower and upper bound.
+   The transaction priority is randomly chosen between the lower and upper bound.

 1. In the final transaction block, set `yb_transaction_priority_upper_bound` and `yb_transaction_priority_lower_bound` to be 1, and perform the same `SELECT ...
 FOR UPDATE` query as the previous one.
 This transaction type is of the highest priority.